biya-coin/biyaliquid-docs/.gitbook/developers-evm/bank-precompile.md

 The Bank Precompile is a system smart contract residing at the fixed address `0x0000000000000000000000000000000000000064`.

-It offers EVM developers a gas-efficient and native pathway to interact directly with the Biyaliquid's **bank module** (`x/bank`).
+It offers EVM developers a gas-efficient and native pathway to interact directly with the Biyachain's **bank module** (`x/bank`).
 This effectively bringing ERC-20 tokens on-chain.
 Any ERC-20 contract using the Bank precompile will be represented as `erc20:0x...` denom on-chain.
 Technically, this means that tokens reside only on-chain, with the EVM providing a view to the chain state rather than maintaining a separate copy.
 Unlike traditional bridging, where two token versions require user actions to switch, the Bank precompile offers real-time, dual-environment reflection for any transfer using either the on-chain bank denom or the ERC-20 `transfer()` method.

-A range of ERC-20 implementations backed by the Bank precompile, alongside precompile interfaces and abstract contracts, are available at [Biyaliquid’s Solidity Contracts Repository](https://github.com/biya-coin/solidity-contracts).
+A range of ERC-20 implementations backed by the Bank precompile, alongside precompile interfaces and abstract contracts, are available at [Biyachain’s Solidity Contracts Repository](https://github.com/biya-coin/solidity-contracts).
 Key contracts include:

 * **Bank.sol** – precompile interface
 * **BankERC20.sol** – abstract ERC20 implementation backed by the Bank precompile